rose-collectionservices/collection-services-manual/02-ACQUISITIONS/readme.md

 Hard drives storing born-digital collection material should be securely stored in the Digital Archives lab while awaiting accessioning.

-All new acquisitions should be labeled with the creator, potential collection title, accession number (or date of reciept if stub record can't be created), and temporary box number upon receipt.
+All new acquisitions should be labeled with the creator, potential collection title, accession number (or date of receipt if stub record can't be created), and temporary box number upon receipt.
 Labels can be created using [this template](<https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Cataloging%20and%20Collection%20Processing/Collection%20Processing/Collection%20Processing%20Templates/Labels/Acquision%20labels?csf=1&web=1&e=r40Gef>) or via ArchivesSpace top container page. *If the collection arrives with temporary box numbers do not renumber them, as they may correspond to an inventory completed during packing*.

 ## 2.4 Paperwork
 No collection material may be cataloged or accessioned until the appropriate paperwork has been received.
 All original paperwork should be transferred to the Associate Director of Collections or the Head of Processing.